 10. Are You Prioritising Your Sleep?
 Here’s How to Create Strict Bedroom Boundaries

 We all know the feeling of wading through treacle after a terrible night of shut eye, impacting your mood, energy and ability to think clearly.
-But sleep is linked to so many longer-term health benefits too, from giving your muscles time to repair and grow after workouts, to boosting your immune system and preventing multiple serious diseases.
+But sleep is linked to so many longer-term health benefits too, like boosting your immune system and preventing multiple serious diseases.

 Especially if social distancing has increased your screen-time, now is the time to create strict but realistic boundaries around tech, like using an alarm clock so that you can keep your phone outside your bedroom and turning off the tv at least half an hour before bed.
 If you often find yourself craving a late-night snack, try making a yogurt bowl or shake up a Free Soul whey or vegan nutrition blend.
 Sleep is enabled through a process of hormones and neurotransmitters, so our specifically designed formulas, made with premium ingredients that aid hormone balance, will help to support this.
 Want to know more about the incredible role of sleep?
 Stop scrolling on Instagram and instead, check out sleep scientist Matthew Walker’s best-selling book, ‘Why We Sleep’ for a pre-bed read.